altescy/pdpcli/README.md

 #### Add a new command

-You can also add new coomands not only stages.
+You can also add new commands not only stages.

 1. Add the following script to `mypdp.py`.
 This `greet` command prints out a greeting message with your name.
 ```python